mggg/gerrytools/docs/source/user/plotting.rst

-The ``plotting`` module of ``gerrychain`` is designed to provide several convenience functions for visualizing the results of from a generated ensamble, and to help us to visualize the findings in terms of the geometry of the state in question.
+The ``plotting`` module of ``gerrychain`` is designed to provide several convenience functions for visualizing the results of from a generated ensemble, and to help us to visualize the findings in terms of the geometry of the state in question.

 For this tutorial, we will be working with the following shapefile of the state of